nain89/Mobile_SDK_Android/README.md

 Latest update 2014/09/08

-- editing the SDK fields can be enabled by setting the debug param to "true" in the app which is calling the MOLPay SDK
+- editing the SDK fields can be enabled by setting the editable param to "true" in the app which is calling the MOLPay SDK

 Updates on 2014/08/14